-Up until now, attacks were assumed to use a tester or the like; however, in the case of a communication line, connecting a commercial power supply directly to a communication line would also be a large threat.
+Up until now, attacks were assumed to use a tester or some similar device, however, in the case of a communication line, connecting a commercial power supply directly to a communication line would also be a large threat.
 If there is a fuse in the communication line, the fuse will blow.
-Also, in recent years, there are many devices that do not have fuses, and in that case there is a possibility of fire occurring.
-There are also many reports of damage due to mixed contacts, and since it is possible to bring about a sufficiently large amount of damage from Zone 0 with light equipment such as a wiring or nippers, the risk is considered to be high.
+Recently however, many devices have become available on the market that do not have fuses and in such a case there is a possibility of fire occurring.
+There are also many reports of damage due to mixed contacts and since it is possible to bring about a sufficiently large amount of damage from Zone 0 with light equipment such as a wiring or nippers, the risk is considered to be high.